Homemade Marinara Sauce

 This post may contain affiliate links.
 Please read our disclosure policy.

-- This sauce has a more fresh and bold flavor than the stuff you but in the store.
-It will revolutionize the recipes you have that call for marinara!
+- This sauce has a more fresh and bold flavor than the stuff you buy in the store.
+It will revolutionize the recipes you have that use marinara sauce!

 - Make a batch of classic marinara sauce in just under a half hour.
 The perfect last minute appetizer addition, and it won’t add much time onto your easy dinner recipe either!